 I would normally finish things at this point, essentially because we did nothing next but to go to the airport but on our flight home, we finally got to see the Northern Lights over Canada for the very first time.

-It was perhaps the strongest showing of the Northern Lights we’d seen thus far and the movement across the sky was absolutely incredible.
+It was perhaps the strongest showing of the Northern Lights we’d seen thus far and the movement across the sky.

 It was just such an amazing experience to finish off our amazing trip through beautiful Alberta.